-Meyer Burger Technology AG, commonly referred to as Meyer Burger, is a leading player in the solar technology industry, headquartered in Switzerland (CH).
-Founded in 1953, the company has evolved significantly, focusing on the development and production of advanced solar cells and modules.
-With major operational regions across Europe and North America, Meyer Burger is renowned for its innovative heterojunction (HJT) technology, which enhances efficiency and sustainability in solar energy production.
+Meyer Burger Technology AG, commonly referred to as Meyer Burger, is a leading player in the solar photovoltaic industry, headquartered in Switzerland (CH).
+Founded in 1953, the company has evolved significantly, focusing on innovative solar technology solutions that enhance energy efficiency and sustainability.

 Part of the Sustainability team at Meyer Burger?